Skip to main content

 Submit Application and Fee

 Complete the Oregon notary application online or by mail and submit with $40 application fee.
-Include your Notary Education Certificate/ID Number from completing the training and exam.
+Include your Notary Education Certificate/ID Number.

 5